-To mark the 100th anniversary of the end of World War I, the University of Saskatchewan’s Great War Commemoration Committee is soliciting donations for the creation and installation of a memorial bench dedicated to the men and women of the campus who served their country from 1914 to 1918., For more information on this project and how you can get involved, click here .
+To mark the 100th anniversary of the end of World War I, the University of Saskatchewan’s Great War Commemoration Committee solicited donations for the creation and installation of a memorial bench dedicated to the men and women of the campus who served their country from 1914 to 1918.
+To view images of the unveiling of the bench, click here.

 Vimy at 100: The History of an idea

 Convocation Hall, Peter MacKinnon Building, U of S campus

 A lecture by award-winning author Tim Cook.Cook is an historian at the Canadian War Museum and the author of several books about the military history of Canada during World War I. Click here for images of the event.